Bryden Murdoch

 Bryden Murdoch (c.1925 – 1978) was a Scottish television actor.

 Murdoch was mainly active in the 1960s and 1970s.
-He had roles in The New Road, Sutherland's Law, Dr. Finlay's Casebook, The Borderers and The View from Daniel Pike.
+He had roles in Rob Roy, The New Road, Sutherland's Law, Dr. Finlay's Casebook, The Borderers and The View from Daniel Pike.
 He provided voice over commentary for the documentary film The Construction of the Forth Road Bridge, and Scotland's first Oscar winner Seawards the Great Ships (1960).

 Murdoch died in Edinburgh in 1978 at the age of 53.